bryanmcnett/aabo/README.md

 };
 ```

 *AABO uses 33% more memory than AABB, but since only the one of the two tetrahedra need be read usually, an AABO check is usually four comparisons, while a 3D AABB check is six.
-AABO uses 33% less bandwidth and computation than AABB, and has 33% more planes than AABB, for making tighter bounding shapes.*
+AABO uses 33% less bandwidth and computation than AABB, and has 33% more half-spaces than AABB, for making tighter bounding shapes.*

 Comparison to k-DOP
 -------------------